The Haelan Centre Policy Statements

 Policies on Country of Origin of Products

 Unfortunately to date, there have been few financial incentives for farmers in this country to convert from orthodox to organic methods of farming.
 Hopefully as the organic movement continues to thrive, this will change.
 We try to offer produce grown in this country where possible, yet for this reason, and reasons of climate - much of our produce is imported.
-Due to the impact of transport on the environment, we try to avoid selling produce imported from distant parts of the world such as Australia.
-To learn about the herbs available from us read the How to use loose herbs article.
+Due to the impact of transport on the environment, we refuse to stock any items that have been flown into the country - we will only stock items that have arrived here by boat.

 Holistic Health Care Policies

 It is common for customers to ask staff both downstairs and upstairs for advice on how to use the foods and remedies that we sell.
-It is important for customers to remember that although many of our staff will have completed some training in various related disciplines, we are not practitioners as such.
-Occasionally Ellie Holly, the Haelan Clinic herbalist, works upstairs and she is able to give advice from the perspective of a trained practitioner.
-Staff are trained to only give advice about minor health problems and to refer customers to a doctor and/or practitioner where this is appropriate .
+It is important for customers to remember that although some of our staff will have completed some training in various related disciplines, our owner, Amabel Booth is an AfN registered nutritionist and she is able to give advice from the perspective of a trained practitioner.
+Staff are trained to only give advice about minor health problems and to refer customers to a doctor and/or practitioner where this is appropriate.
 When advice is given, it is as comprehensive as is possible in the short time available.
 We try to focus primarily on helping the customer to look at their dietary and lifestyle habits, prior to considering what herbal or other remedy will be of use.
 Generally customers will know that they are working too hard, not eating properly etc. yet we feel it is important that these issues are addressed alongside taking remedies.
 It is all too easy to pop a pill and hope that we are sorting out our health - it is never that simple.
-We particularly recommend the Bach Flower Remedies to address underlying emotional conditions, which might be contributing to the physical problem.
 Reference literature is available in the Haelan Centre which customers are free to consult in order to make their own choices as to what herbal, homeopathic or nutritional remedies will be of benefit to them.
-We are currently building up a range of Haelan Health Notes (see in the Remedies section of our website), which go into some depth about common health concerns and how they may be addressed in a holistic manner.

 Herbal and Nutritional Remedies